nowlansavage/javascript-challenge/README.md

     1. css directory - contains all styling components for webpage
     1. images directory - contains all images for webpage
     1. js directory - contains both **app.js** and **data.js** files.
 The **app.js** file contains the code necessary to poplate and filter the table.
 This also handl;es the click events.
 The **data.js** file contains the UFO data.

+## Future Directions
+I would like to work on changing the filter criteria to more than just the date.
+This would mean a change in the filtering and would also have to change the html so the user knows they could filter with items other than the date.